Expats, File Your Taxes Fast and Easy

 Do Expats File from Abroad?

 You would think that if a majority of countries would only have people filing taxes in the country they’re residing in.
-Although, that’s not the case for the US.
-The US is one of two countries that has taxes linked to their citizenship.
-Therefore, it does not matter where in the world you’re living, your US tax obligation is your shadow.
+Although that’s not the case for the US.
+The US is one of two countries that have taxes linked to their citizenship.
+Therefore, it does not matter where in the world you’re living, your US tax obligation is in your shadow.
 However, although you still need to file US taxes if you’re an expat, you most likely will not owe taxes – keep reading to know more!

-When does an Expat need to File?
+When Does an Expat Need to File?

-April 15th: This is the standard filing date for any US taxpaper living in the US, but it’s also the deadline to pay any taxes that are owed to the IRS – even if you’re an expat.
+April 15th: This is the standard filing date for any US taxpayer living in the US, but it’s also the deadline to pay any taxes that are owed to the IRS – even if you’re an expat.

-How do Expats File an Extension?
+How Do Expats File an Extension?

 Form 4868 is an ‘Application for Automatic Extension of Time to File US Individual Income Tax Return’.
 This grants you until October 15th to file your tax return without incurring late-filing penalties.

-Keep in mind that while extensions give you more time to file, they do not extend the time for payment.
+Remember that while extensions give you more time to file, they do not extend the time for payment.
 Any taxes owed are still due by the original April 15th deadline to avoid interest and late payment penalties.

 Does an Expat File an FBAR?

 When you file your tax return, there’s no guarantee that you’ll get a refund.
-However, if you meet the criteria for say the Child Tax Credit or the Stimulus Checks, you should be able to receive a refund.
+However, if you meet the criteria for, say, the Child Tax Credit or the Stimulus Checks, you should be able to receive a refund.

-Fortunately, there are tax benefits such as the Foreign Earned Income Exclusion, Foreign Tax Credit, and US tax treaties to avoid double taxation so while you may not get a refund, you should not owe taxes.
+Fortunately, there are tax benefits such as the Foreign Earned Income Exclusion, Foreign Tax Credit, and US tax treaties to avoid double taxation, so while you may not get a refund, you should not owe taxes.

-What Tax Benefits can Expats File?
+What Tax Benefits Can Expats File?

 Foreign Earned Income Exclusion

 The Foreign Earned Income Exclusion (FEIE) is a powerful tool for US expats to reduce their taxable income.
-If you meet certain requirements, such as residing outside the US for most of the year, you may be able to exclude up to a set amount of your foreign earnings from US taxes.
+If you meet specific requirements, such as residing outside the US for most of the year, you may be able to exclude up to a set amount of your foreign earnings from US taxes.

 Foreign Tax Credit